windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 * Number of requests per class C IP and URL in one minute.
 Named of the sorted set is `sorted-set-for-url-counting-%the class C of ip%-%date%`.
 The key in the sorted set is `%url%`
 * Number of requests per class C IP and Status Code in one minute.
 Named of the sorted set is `sorted-set-for-status-counting-%the class C of ip%-%date%`.
 The key in the sorted set is `%statusCode%`

+## 4 Topologies
+Due to limited processing power of the Storm Cluster, Kahn is broken up into 4 topologies, each dedicating itself to separate tasks.
+Each topology has its own LogProcessor Bolt.

+* Topology 1 includes IPCounter, StatusCounter, and URLCounter
+* Topology 2 includes hostCounter
+* Topology 3 includes Class B IPCounter and Class C IPCounter
+* Topology 4 includes Sub System Counter

 ## The Cronjob

 A Python script will be executed every minute by using the command crontab.